summer-ospp/help-en/docs/student.md

 ## Can students submit several project applications

-Students can submit applications for up to three projects, but can only undertake up to one project in the end.
+You can submit applications for up to three projects, but can only undertake up to one project in the end.

+When submitting the project applications, you need to rank the selected priority of all the projects you apply for.
+If you are selected by multiple projects at the same time, the project with higher priority will be selected according to the project ranking submitted.

 ## If I have already been a member of the community, can I apply for the community projects

-You can apply.
-However, the applicant can not participate in the activity as the mentor of any project in this activity at the same time.
+Yes, You can apply.
+But the applicant can not participate as the mentor of any projects in this program at the same time.